maxmarcon/live_select/styling.md

 For each of these elements there is an `{element}_class` and for some also an `{element}_extra_class` option, which can be used to override or extend the default CSS classes for the element, respectively.
+These options accept both strings and lists of strings.
 You can't use both options together: use `{element}_class` to completely override the default classes, or use `{element}_extra_class` to extend the default.